Abdelaziz Bouteflika, Algeria’s former surveillance-state strongman, dies at 84

 When Mr. Bouteflika moved to alter the constitution to run for third and fourth terms, Algerians greeted the news with a collective shrug.
 Mr. Bouteflika may have been changing laws, and maneuvering political adversaries out of their jobs, but this was the way things were in Algeria, commentators said, where backroom power brokering was the norm.

-“There’s a tendency to be dismissive of Middle Eastern, North African autocrats — people who don’t go away,” said Geoff Porter, an Algeria scholar and director of North Africa Risk Consulting.
-“Bouteflika is different.
-He is popular.
-He turned around a civil war.”
+But in seeking a bid for a fifth term, he apparently pushed too far.
+Thousands of protesters poured into the streets of Algiers, in an unusually daring display of public opposition that dislodged him from power in April 2019.
+Tebboune, a former prime minister who was seen as the military’s preferred candidate, was elected president that December.
+About 40 percent of eligible voters participated in the election.
+Thousands of protesters continued to hold weekly demonstrations for more than a year afterward.

+“It’s an entire population that is waking up after a long period of national hibernation,” sociologist Zoubir Arous told the New York Times after Mr. Bouteflika’s resignation.

-Staff Writer Adam Bernstein contributed to this report.
+Adam Bernstein and Harrison Smith contributed to this report.